eiriklied/es6-generators/Readme.md

 // Will output:
 //
 // Starting request
 // Request done!
-Server: "Apache/2.2.15 (CentOS)"
+Server: "Microsoft-IIS/7.5"
 ```

-In the example above I use a utility function `get` that performs an http get
+The example above uses a utility function get that performs an http get
 request and returns a promise.
 Since we `yield` the promise, we can fetch the
 promise when calling `next()` on the generator object.
 After the promise has
 been fulfilled, we can call `next(result)` again, and the generator receives the